chetanbhasney02/Hacktoberfest-2023/CODE_OF_CONDUCT.md

 ## Welcome

-Welcome to [Your Project Name]!
+Welcome to Hacktoberfest-2023!
 We're glad you're here.
 As contributors and maintainers, we want to foster an inclusive and respectful community.
 By participating in this project, you agree to abide by this Code of Conduct.
 We expect all contributors to adhere to these guidelines, and we appreciate your cooperation in making our community welcoming to everyone.

 ## Our Pledge